AliceO2Group/ReadoutCard/README.md

 It is currently only able to read and write registers.
 Example usage:
 ~~~
-# Note: depending on your environment, you may have to be in the same directory
-# as the libReadoutCard.so file to import it
 import libReadoutCard
-# To open a channel, we can use the card's PCI address or serial number
+# To open a BAR channel, we can use the card's PCI address or serial number
 # Here we open channel number 0
 bar = libReadoutCard.BarChannel("42:0.0", 0) # PCI address
 bar = libReadoutCard.BarChannel("12345", 0) # Serial number